Blurryface: Tours

-Twenty One Pilots had their first international tour supporting Blurryface in 2015, titled Blurryface Tour, and composed of 113 shows across the globe.
+Twenty One Pilots had their first international tour supporting Blurryface in 2015, titled Blurryface Tour, which consisted of 113 shows worldwide.
 The tour began on May 11, 2015, in Glasgow, Scotland, and concluded on May 7, 2016, in Bunbury, Australia.
-Echosmith and Finish Ticket opened for the North American leg of this tour.
-Two shows on this tour were recorded at Fox Oakland Theatre and later released as a TV special and limited edition vinyl called Blurryface Live.
+Echosmith and Finish Ticket opened for the North American leg of the tour, while South African Jeremy Loops and Canadian Coleman Hell opened for the European and Canadian shows, respectively.
+Two shows on the tour were recorded at Fox Oakland Theatre and later released as a television special and limited edition vinyl titled Blurryface Live.

 Twenty One Pilots began the Emotional Roadshow World Tour in 2016, which also focused mainly on the Blurryface album and character.
 On October 26, 2015, the tour was announced with North American dates starting in Cincinnati, Ohio, going through New York City, New York.
 On May 9, 2016, more tour dates were announced, including a second North American leg and dates in Europe and Oceania.
-The tour began on May 31, 2016, in Cincinnati at the U.S. Bank Arena, and concluded on June 25, 2017, in Columbus, Ohio.
-The tour consisted of 123 shows.
+Consisting of 123 shows, the tour began on May 31, 2016, in Cincinnati, and concluded on June 25, 2017, in Columbus, Ohio.
+In total, the band performed 236 shows in support of the album.